 Lisa Goddard, former Director of the Columbia University International Research Institute for Climate and Society, passed away on January 13.
 We take this opportunity to share and honor her many impactful contributions to the US CLIVAR Program.

 Submit your abstract for a poster presentation at the 2022 Workshop on Future US Earth System Reanalysis.
 Deadline for submissions is February 4, 2022.

 Requests are now being accepted for US CLIVAR-sponsored workshops.
 Submissions are encouraged from the US climate science community and collaborators.
-All documents must be submitted by September 24.
-The next call for workshops will be in spring 2022.
+All documents must be submitted by April 29.
+The next call for workshops will be in fall 2022.